This terminology is drawn from French-English databases developed by Dr.

 PETIT ROBERT, 1972 - Société du Nouveau Littré

-MARGAT, 1973 - English-French and French-English lexicon of hydrogeology and groundwater hydraulics.
+MARGAT, 1973 - English-French and French-English lexicon of hydrogeology

 BRGM, report 72 SGN 425 AME, 136 pp.